-Madagascar is a large island nation in the Indian Ocean, off the east coast of Africa, where people have lived for over 2000 years.
-It is the world’s fourth largest island, boasting 5,000 kilometres of coast and a current population of twenty-two million, split between 18 ethnic groups and a multiplicity of social sub-groups.
+Madagascar is a large island nation in the Indian Ocean, off the east coast of Africa, where people have lived for over 2,000 years.
+It is the world’s fourth largest island, boasting 5,000 kilometres of coast and a current population of twenty-five million, split between 18 ethnic groups and a multiplicity of social sub-groups.

 Geologists believe that about two million years ago, Madagascar was a part of a big landmass that included what is now the continent of Africa, but it broke off.
 Madagascar would later break off from the Indian subcontinent.
 The geography of the island is relatively simple.
 It is 592,000 km² wide; from North to South, high reliefs and a series of lake basins run through the centre and its highest peak is Mount Maromokotra which is located 392 km off East Africa’s coast.
 Erosion is variably important, having created spectacular sites such as Isalo.

 The coast is rather different from one side to the other.
 In the East, it is narrow, due to the fact it is trapped between the edge of the Central Lands, sometimes referred to as “the cliff”, and the Ocean.
 In the West and the South, reliefs progressively decrease in slope to the level of a wide plain, which is often interrupted by large majestic rivers.
 Madagascar is surrounded by a multiplicity of islets, some of which are grouped in archipelagos.